LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU Schedule Analysis

-- The Lady Tigers' best win this season came in a 76-68 victory against the No. 24 Tennessee Lady Volunteers on January 30.
+- On January 30, the Lady Tigers registered their best win of the season, a 76-68 victory over the Tennessee Lady Volunteers, who rank No. 24 in the AP's Top 25.

-- The Lady Tigers have tied for the 21st-most Quadrant 1 victories in the nation (six).
+- The Lady Tigers have tied for the 22nd-most Quadrant 1 victories in the nation (six).

 LSU 2022-23 Best Wins